 - Do not use any type of foil or oven liner to cover the oven bottom.
 These items can trap heat or melt, resulting in damage to the product and risk of shock, smoke or fire.
 Damage from improper use of these items is not covered by the product warranty. - Foil may be used to catch spills by placing a sheet on a lower rack, several inches below the food.
 Do not use more foil than necessary and never entirely cover an oven rack with aluminum foil.
 Keep foil at least 1-1/2" (3.8 cm) from oven walls to prevent poor heat circulation. - Do not cover the slotted grid of the 2-piece broiler pan with aluminum foil.
 This will catch the grease and could cause fire. - Do not use plastic wrap or wax paper in the oven. - Do not place food, water, ice, or any dish or tray directly on the oven floor, as this will irreversibly damage the enamel surface. - Do not block, touch or place items around the oven vent during cooking.
 Your oven is vented through ducts at the center above the burner grate.
 Do not block the oven vent when cooking to allow for proper air flow. - In case of power failure, do not use the oven.
 The oven and broiler cannot be used during a power outage.
 If the oven is in use when a power failure occurs, the oven burner shuts off and cannot be re-lit until power is restored.
-Once power is restored, you will need to reset the oven cooking mode. - As the oven heats up, the heated air in the oven may cause condensation to appear on the oven door glass.
-These water drops are harmless and will evaporate as the oven continues to heat up.
+Once power is restored, you will need to reset the oven cooking mode. - Do not attempt to operate the electric ignition during an electrical power failure. - As the oven heats up, the heated air in the oven may cause condensation to appear on the oven door glass.
+These water drops are harmless and will evaporate as the oven continues to heat up. - An air curtain or other overhead range hood, which operates by blowing a downward airflow onto a range shall not be used in conjunction with a gas range.